janmohle/backtesting_selecting_es_models/README.md

-This is an ongoing simulation study where I compare different expected shortfall backtests and evaluate a model selection procedure.
+This is an ongoing simulation study in which I compare different expected shortfall backtests and evaluate a model selection procedure.